NickTrinh/NickTrinh/README.md

 **`Computer Science Student & Developer`**

 I'm a sophmore studying Mathematics & Computer Science at Fordham University.
-Programming and building technology to improve lives since 2018.
+Programming and building technology to improve lives.
 Feel free to reach out to me at my socials!

    <p align="left">
       <a href="https://www.linkedin.com/in/nicktrinh/" target="_blank">